lemonase/lemonase.github.io/content/about-me.md

 date = "2019-03-06"
 +++

-I am a computer science student who enjoys diving into new concepts and interesting technologies.
+I am a college student who enjoys diving into new concepts and interesting technologies.
 I also enjoy learning about the history of computer science and how that shapes modern day computing.

 ## Areas of Interest

 I have many interests in software, but am not committed to any one in particular.

-### Here's some of the broad topics that I find interesting
+Here's some of the broad topics that I find interesting

 - Linux and Free Software :penguin: